Skip to Content

 Instructions

 • In a large pan or Dutch oven, cook the ground beef, ground pork, olive oil, onion, bell pepper, and garlic until the meat is cooked through and the vegetables have softened.
-Drain any excess fat, and return to the pan.
+Drain any excess grease, and return to the pan.

 1 pound ground beef